RrishabhPandeyy/Revising/README.md

 # Revising
-using it for the revision of version control
+using it for the revision of version control ,okay